 Examples of Inverse Condemnation & Regulatory Takings

-Contact the Inverse Condemnation Attorneys at Barron, Adler, Clough & Oddo, LLP
+Contact the Inverse Condemnation Attorneys at Barron, Adler, Clough & Oddo, PLLC

-The Texas eminent domain lawyers at Barron, Adler, Clough & Oddo, LLP have successfully represented hundreds of clients in eminent domain and inverse condemnation cases.
+The Texas eminent domain lawyers at Barron, Adler, Clough & Oddo, PLLC have successfully represented hundreds of clients in eminent domain and inverse condemnation cases across the state, in cities including Arlington, Austin, Corpus Christi, Dallas, El Paso, Fort Worth, Houston, Lubbock, Plano and San Antonio.
 Contact us to discuss your inverse condemnation action and develop a plan to obtain the compensation to which you are entitled.